Teddy-Weaver/Vanderbilt_MSDS/README.md

 # Vanderbilt_MSDS
 This is a collection of work that has been done while a Master of Data Science student at Vanderbilt (2019-2021).

-Below is a brief overview of the courses taken to date.
+Below is a brief overview of the courses taken in our first semester (Fall 2019).
 More information on the broader curriculum can be [found here](https://www.vanderbilt.edu/datascience/academics/msprogram/curriculum/).

 **Principle of Programming & Simulation** - Introductary programming taught in both Python and R. Focused on effective software design and programming practices, how to program and evaluate a simulation, and how to apply modern resampling techniques in simulations.